Voyager Elementary Technology

 What I like about the Christmas Season.
 Let's get into discussion groups to brainstorm things to write about.
 Talk about what you like about the Christmas season and why.
 This can include the original reason for the season, the birth of someone named Jesus.
 Did you know:

-1. Students have a constitutional right to express their faith and religious ideas in a public school.
 The First Amendment protects the private religious speech of students both on and off the school campus.
 Student expression may not be censored by school officials simply because it is religious.

 2. Students have the right to give out religious materials such as Christmas cards containing bible verses in public schools.